sustained/MotionJS-pre-release/README.md

 No, sorry.
 I lost all of the source to my pre-MotionJS and post-MotionJS games due to HDD failure.

+Additionally, I never really did get all that far along with this project.
+It was far beyond my capabilities from the beginning.
+So it never really did get to a stage where it was even suitable for me to build games in it, I don't think.

 ## What are the origins of MotionJS?

 A long time ago I became quite interested in game development and indeed it's something I've experimented with on and off over the years, working with technologies such as Pygame (Python), LÖVE (LUA), SMFL (C++) and Unity (C#).